Alfred Newman: Early life

 Newman was born on March 17, 1900, in New Haven, Connecticut, the eldest of ten children to Russian-Jewish parents who emigrated shortly before his birth.
 Although many sources show a birth year of 1901, musicologist and composer Fred Steiner revealed that Alfred was actually born in 1900.
 His father, Michael Newman (born Nemorofsky), was a produce dealer and his mother, Luba (née Koskoff), took care of the family.
 Her father had been a cantor in Russia, which contributed to her love of music.
 She sent Newman, her first born, to a local piano teacher to begin lessons when he was five.
 At one point, in order to take lessons, he walked a ten-mile round trip.
 With barely enough to live on, his parents once had to sell their dog to make ends meet.

-By the age of eight he had become known locally as a piano prodigy.
+By the age of eight, Newman had become known locally as a piano prodigy.
 His talent led virtuoso Ignacy Jan Paderewski to arrange a recital for him in New York, where Sigismund Stojowski and Alexander Lambert, at different periods, took him as a pupil.
 To save Newman commuting cost, Stojowski convinced a ticket inspector to let young Newman sometimes travel free.
 Stojowski offered him a scholarship, after which Newman won a silver medal and a gold medal in a competition.
 He also studied harmony, counterpoint and composition with Rubin Goldmark and George Wedge.